decentraland/documentation/content/creator/sdk7/3d-essentials/3d-model-animations.md

 `Animator.getClip` requires the following parameters:

 - `entity`: The entity of the `Animator` component that you want to query.
-- `name`: Striing for the name of the clip you want to fetch.
+- `clipName`: String for the name of the clip you want to fetch.

 `Animator.getClip` fetches a mutable version of the animation state, so you can modify values freely on what this function returns.